TimCares/MasterThesis/docs/thesis/experiments/quantizing_visual_features.typ

 $

 We use the projection $bold(W)_(q arrow.b)$, because this already reduces the dimensionality of the representation, forcing only the most important information to be kept.
-At best, the pixel-level information is removed is completely removed.
+At best, pixel-level information is completely removed.
 Furthermore, a projection to a lower-dimensional space has shown to alleviate the problem of codebook collapse, where all representations are mapped to only a few, or even just one, prototype @beitv2.
-If codebook collapse occurs, the model is not able to learn meaningful representations, as all representations are mapped to the same prototype.
-Consequently, there would not be a set of prototypes that represent different semantic concepts, like classes in a supervised model.
+If codebook collapse occurs, the model is not able to learn distinct representations, and there would not be a set of prototypes that represent different semantic concepts, like classes in a supervised model.

 The index $m$ of the closest prototype is then used to select the corresponding prototype embedding $bold(q)_m$ from the codebook $bold(Q)$, which is then projected back to the original embeddings dimension $D$ using yet another learnable linear projection $bold(W)_(b arrow.t) in RR^(S times D)$.